Regulatory Model Numbers

 LED Name LED State Device Status

-System Status LED Blinking Green The system is powering up.
+System Status LED Blinking Green System is powering up.

 Green Normal operations.
 Due to power supply and fan redundancy, this LED will remain green if a single fan or power supply is missing or in a failed state.